Mike is currently 74 yrs old....

-3 beautiful daughters.....and 6 fantastic grandchildren (the eldest being 23yrs old)
+3 beautiful daughters.....and 6 fantastic grandchildren (the eldest grandchild being 25yrs old)

 Mike came from a rural background..... and prior to becoming a dedicated life long surfer in 1958, and an adventurous hippie in the late 60s, was also privileged to be bought up in the rural farming community in New Zealand, where a 'do it yourself' attitude seemed somehow....mandatory for our generation.